SpaceK33z/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## usage

+For host-specific aliases or shortcuts, create a `~/.localrc`.

+On your host machine, you often want to run an ssh-agent so that your SSH keys can be automatically forwarded when ssh-ing to other hosts.
+Add `export DOT_START_SSH_AGENT=true` to your `~/.localrc` to enable it for your host machine.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your